 As scholars, what sort of impact do you believe we should have in an increasingly xenophobic and nationalistic global climate?

-Considering the state of Middle East Studies more generally, and research on Egypt more specifically, what topics and issues would you like to see addressed?
+Considering the state of Middle East Studies more generally, and research on Egypt and Coptic communities more specifically, what topics and issues would you like to see addressed?

 Are you planning to pursue a career in academia?
 What topics and themes do you hope to address in future work?